Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.ChakraCore/readme.txt

    =============
    RELEASE NOTES
    =============
+   1. ChakraCore was updated to version 1.8.4;
-   Added a ability to pre-compile scripts.
+   2. Added a ability to pre-compile scripts.

    =============
    DOCUMENTATION